madcitymultimedia/documentation-1/financial-contributors/organizations/gift-cards.md

 ## FAQ

 ### How do I use the gift cards?
 To use a gift card, you first have to activate it on your account from [Redeem Gift Card](https://opencollective.com/redeem).
-Then go to make a donation as usual, and select your gift card when asked for payment.
+Then go to make a contribution, and select your gift card when asked for payment.
 **Note:** Some gift cards might be limited to specific fiscal hosts or project types (e.g., open source).

 ### What happens if the gift cards are not used?